CloudGeometry/cg-devx-docs/docs/getting_started.md

 ## Step 4: GitHub Repositories

-With CGDevX, managing your application configurations and infrastructure as code (IaC) becomes effortless through the integration of GitHub repositories.
+With CG DevX, managing your application configurations and infrastructure as code (IaC) becomes effortless through the integration of GitHub repositories.
 These repositories serve as a centralized hub for storing and versioning your infrastructure and module configurations.

 ![Screenshot](img/CGDevX_gitops.png)

 ### Repository Summary

-When setting up CGDevX on AWS, a dedicated repository called `gitops` will be created within your GitHub account.
+When setting up CG DevX on AWS, a dedicated repository called `gitops` will be created within your GitHub account.
 The `gitops` repository is where you will find all the IaC and GitOps configurations.
-It contains the necessary definitions to manage your CGDevX platform's infrastructure using tools like Terraform and Argo CD.
+It contains the necessary definitions to manage your CG DevX platform's infrastructure using tools like Terraform and Argo CD.
 Any changes or additions to your infrastructure can be made by submitting pull requests to the `gitops` repository.

 ### GitHub Repository Management

-Managing GitHub repositories for CGDevX is made easy with Terraform.
+Managing GitHub repositories for CG DevX is made easy with Terraform.
 To create additional repositories:

 1. Open the `terraform/github/repos.tf` file in your `gitops` repository.